 Model Framework

-We estimated the total number of fish crossing the dam each week, based on the window counts and the total fish passing the adult trap, while also accounting for nighttime passage, and fallback/re-ascension rates using a state-space modeling approach (Royle and Dorazio 2008) implemented in the STADEM package for the R statistical software (R Core Team 2020).
+We estimated the total number of fish crossing the dam each week, based on the window counts and the total fish passing the adult trap, while also accounting for nighttime passage and fallback/re-ascension rates using a state-space modeling approach (Royle and Dorazio 2008) implemented in the STADEM package for the R statistical software (R Core Team 2020).
 We assumed that the window counts and the estimates from the trap (fish in the trap divided by trap rate that week) were generated by processes with observation error.
 In the case of the trap, for example, we assumed there was sampling variation and uncertainty around our estimates of the true unknown trap rate.
 STADEM further accounted for the proportion of fish that ascended the ladder while the counting window was closed (i.e., night), as well as for fish potentially double-counted (or more) after falling back below the dam and later re-ascending the fish ladder.
 Finally, adult sampling data from the trap (wild, hatchery, hatchery no-clip) were used to partition the total escapement estimate by origin (Figure 1).
 Additional model details can be found in Appendix A. The STADEM package is available from the primary author at https://github.com/KevinSee/STADEM, and requires the use of the JAGS software (Plummer 2019) for Bayesian inference.

 Simulations